Léandre Bouchard

-Léandre Bouchard (born October 20, 1992 in Alma, Quebec) is a Canadian cross-country mountain biker.
+Léandre Bouchard (born October 20, 1992, in Alma, Quebec) is a Canadian cross-country mountain biker.

 Career

 Bouchard competed in the U23 category until 2014, finishing 8th at the U23 World Championships.
 In 2015 he started competing as a full elite rider.
 In 2016, he was named to Canada's Olympic team.

+In 2024, Léandre participated in the Mont Saint-Anne Mountain Bike World Cup and finished 21st, about 4 minutes after the champion.